marlondc/Vim/README.md

 l = right
-e = move right, end of each word b = move left, start of each word
+e = move right, end of each word b = move left, start of each word w = move right, start of each word
 ```

 #### Inserting